christofolo/christofolo.github.io/musictheory.md

 ![ ]({{ site.baseurl }}/images/3-to-15.png){: .mx-auto.d-block :}

 Do you hear how they produce consonance?
-Did you also notice that the dots can help you find the note in the next octave?
+Did you also notice that the dots on the fretboard can help you find the note in the next octave?

 Here is a video of a droning A note.
 Here's a challenge for you.
 Without knowing anything about the guitar, can you find the "A" note on the D string?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qpQ6c0NotCY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 There are still several note names for you to learn.
-However, we need to next discuss The Major Scale.
+However, we need to next discuss The Major Scale first.
+We need to understand that we organize 7 notes in a certain pattern.
+This pattern helps us understand why notes are called in the way they are.

 Practice Exercises: